Water is one of the 6 essential nutrients, next to carbohydrates, protein, fats, vitamins and minerals. We need water for the human body.

 When your body is short of water, it will produce less saliva.
 The antibacterial compounds in saliva keep the bacteria in your mouth in check and prevent bad breath.

 80% of your joints and cartilage consists of water, and without water therefore no healthy and strong joints.
 When you are dehydrated, the protective layer between the bones disappears and you are less able to take in damage.

 6. Blockage and insufficient toilet use

 Water lubricates the digestive system and keeps the bowels flexible and clean.
 Without that lubrication, you can suffer from constipation, acid regurgitation, and poor digestion.
-The color of our pee tells us if we drank enough water.
-It should be light, almost transparent of color.
+The colour of our pee tells us if we drank enough water.
+It should be light, almost transparent in colour.

 7. An increased heart rate

 A water shortage has a major influence on the heart and heart rhythm.
 With dehydration, the plasma volume of the blood decreases, making the blood more viscous.
 Thick blood is more difficult to pump and leads to an increased heart rate.

 Water makes the skin elastic.
 The skin is the largest organ in the body and therefore uses a large part of the water you drink.
 We first notice it on the skin when we drink too little.
 We sweat less, so dirt and grease remain on the skin.
 In addition, a long-term shortage of water creates wrinkles.